spectrapepper/spectrapepper/README.rst

 The following is a short list of some of the main procedures that **SpectraPepper** package enables.

-* Automatic and user-defined baseline removal.
-* Several normalization methods.
+- Baseline removal functions.
+- Normalization methods.
-* Noise filters, trimming, and other pre-processing tools.
+- Noise filters, trimming tools, and despiking methods.
+- Chemometric algorithms to find peaks, fit curves, and deconvolution of spectra.
-* Combinatorial analysis tools, including Spearman, Pearson, and n-dimensional correlation coefficients.
+- Combinatorial analysis tools, such as Spearman, Pearson, and n-dimensional correlation coefficients.
-* Tools for Machine Learning applications, such as data merging, randomization, and decision map.
+- Tools for Machine Learning applications, such as data merging, randomization, and decision boundaries.
-* Easy export of data to text files to use visualization software, such as Origin.
+- Sample data and examples.

 Quickstart
 ----------